developersCradle/java-programming-masterclass/Section 25/README.md

 - Here It's fine to insert such, but be **careful** when switching databases, this **phone number** could be inserted into **Integer field** or would **not work** at all!

-- sqLite command ´to backout`.backup`
+- SQLite's command ´to backout`.backup`
     - `.backup testbackup`

 <img src="backupCommandInsqLite.JPG" alt="alt text" width="500"/>